CarlosEstebanCasado/vending-machine/README.md

 - `Money` and derivatives (`Coin`, `MoneyBalance`, `CoinBundle`): value objects representing accepted denominations and safe arithmetic.
 - `Inventory`/`Slot`: binds products to physical compartments, tracking max capacity and current quantity.
 The `restock_threshold` marks the quantity at which the slot should be considered low on product so operations can schedule a replenishment before it runs out.
 - `CoinInventory`: aggregate that maintains per-denomination counts and change-dispense/restock rules.
+  - The admin dashboard shows `insufficient change` when the backend cannot compose every multiple of 5 cts up to 95 cts (or the highest amount afforded by the available change coins).
+The heuristic rebuilds the change plan after each vend or manual adjustment so the flag always reflects the latest inventory snapshot.
 - `VendingSession`: tracks the ongoing interaction (inserted coins, selected product, transactional state); persisted from the first user action, closed with `completed`, `cancelled`, or `timeout`, linked to the resulting `Transaction`, and purged only through retention policies.
 - `Transaction`: aggregate for completed operations (sales, refunds, admin adjustments) with audit metadata.
 - `AdminUser`: aggregate for authenticated console accounts with credentials, permissions, and active token/session linkage.